24 May 2023

 Diving in the Red Sea.
 Photo credit: Tim Nicholson

 Egypt has a culture of tipping.
-Tip everybody unless you receive bad service.
+Tip everybody at least 10% unless you receive bad service.
 If you have no Egyptian pounds you can tip in Euros, dollars or pounds.
 As a rough guide, per person, tip as follows.

 Dive guides/boat staff: 10% of dive costs